luminous3/graphql-mongo-react/README.md

-# Simple eCommerce Site w/GraphQL
+# Simple Ecommerce Site w/GraphQL

 Simple React application with an admin panel which gives the ability to create, edit, and view customer details.